 Bukit Batok Town Park is most known for the rock formations it is centred around, which are remnants of a granite quarry that used to be at that location.
 These formations remind visitors of the granite formations in Guilin, China, which has earned the Town Park the moniker 'Little Guilin'; the subdivision of the district is also called Guilin.
 The park features a lake around these rock formations, and is a great place to spend a quiet evening.
 Bukit Batok Nature Reserve is similarly quiet and peaceful; residents often visit it either to enjoy the scenery and wildlife there, or as part of their jogging routine.

 As mentioned earlier, the Bukit Batok Community Library is located at West Mall, which is easily accessible via public transport.
 There are also many schools located in the area: nursery schools, 6 primary schools, 6 secondary schools, Millenia Institute, a tertiary institution, as well as the Singapore Hotel and Tourism Education Centre.
-This makes the neighbourhood a prime place for young families, or families with children of different ages, as they would be able to go to schools nearby.
+This makes the neighbourhood a prime place for families with school-going children as these schools of various levels are right nearby.